Threatened Birds of King Island

 Due to loss of habitat through fire and land clearing, it was listed with the EPBC Act as Critically Endangered in 2002, however, while a number of expeditions surveyed the remaining birds and observed a continued decline in population, no recovery work was commenced until 2019.

 King Island Brown Thornbill Acanthiza apical Archibaldi

 Length 10 cm; Weight unknown - about 7-8 g.
-Slightly darker and with a much longer bill than other brown Thornbill species.
-Previously considered a Brown Thornbill subspecies, it is now thought it may be a separate species but this has not been established as at June, 2019.
+Slightly darker and with a much longer and larger bill than other brown Thornbill species.
+Previously considered a Brown Thornbill subspecies, it is now thought to be a separate species but this has not been established as at June, 2019.
 Shy and quiet, it forages high and is associated with old growth eucalyptus and melaleuca forest with healthy undergrowth.

 Listed in 2000 as Endangered, the KI Thornbill was recognised as the most likely next bird extinction in Australia in 2018 (Geyle H. M. 2018).
-At that time only one bird had been seen at a time in one location on the island over several decades, with two photographs taken in 2015 and another in 2016 by different photographers proved they were still extant (existed).
+At that time only one bird had been seen at any one time in one location on the island over several decades.
+Two photographs taken in 2015 and another in 2016 by different photographers proved they were still extant (existed).

 In 2018 funds were raised by the King Island Natural Resource Management Group and BirdLife Australia to undertake a systematic search for both the KI Brown Thornbill and KI Scrubtit.
 This was undertaken by Dr Matthew Webb and colleagues from Australian National University in March, 2019.
-They found several birds in the known sites and importantly they also located both species in new sites.
-While all possible habitat remnants have not yet been searched (September 2019) it is considered possible that more birds may be found with further systematic searching.
+They found several birds of both species in the known sites and importantly they also found new sites where the birds are still existing.

 Following these discoveries a workshop was held on King Island with stakeholders from all levels of government, local community, BirdLife Australia and several universities, to develop a Conservation Action Plan (CAP) for both species.